ChrisFryer/Coding-Club/README.md

 7. Raspberry Pi Temperature Python Script | Members: Andre Mountford | file for presentation of pseudo code on a holisitc temperature control of a mostly sealed environment
 8. Raspberry Pi motor POC demo | Members: Andre Mountford | files for presentation of a POC pet feeder
 9. Send Text to a VMware Console | Members: Chris Fryer | All files prefixed with 9_ related to this Project.
+10. Python Timer with two triggers | Members: Andre Mountford | A simple timer that can both turn something on and later turn it off.